 2. YOUR BODY TYPE

-Weight can play a role in how soon you start to show.
-Generally, if you carry a little bit more weight, the chances are that you will not be able to see your pregnancy early on.
+Weight can play a role in how soon you start to show also.
+Generally, if you carry a little bit more weight, the chances are that you will not be able to see your pregnancy very early on.

 Women who tend to be slimmer appear to show much more quickly as they have less body fat.

 Women who are taller and have long torsos will also take some time before they start showing.
 This is because the uterus has a lot more space in the torso area to grow upwards.

 In correlation, women that are shorter have smaller torsos and less room for growth.
 It would, therefore, stand to reason that they would have to grow outwards meaning that they will show much earlier in pregnancy than that of a woman with a longer torso.

 - Over $800 of free stuff for mom and baby